getredash/website/website/_kb/user-guide/dashboards/dashboard-editing.md

 ## Creating a Dashboard

-A dashboard is defined as a combination of visualizations and text boxes.
-Want to know more?
-Keep reading!
+A dashboard lets you combine visualizations and text boxes that provide context with your data.

 ![](/assets/images/docs/gifs/dashboards/dashboards.gif)

-You can create a new dashboard from the navigation:
+You can create a new dashboard with the **Create** button from the main navigation menu:

 ![](/assets/images/docs/gitbook/create-dashboard.png)

-After naming your dashboard, you can start adding widgets to it from existing query visualizations or create different commentary texts.
+After naming your dashboard, you can add widgets from existing query visualizations or by writing commentary with a text box.
+Start by clicking the **Add Widget** button.

 ![](/assets/images/docs/gitbook/add-widgets-to-dashboard.png)